Best starting classes to use in Elden Ring

 • Best Weapons: Greatswords and Colossal Weapons

 Boasting its large melee-based stat investment with 14 Strength and 13 Dexterity, the Vagabond comes equipped with a longsword and halberd to use at the start.
-This gives players the option to use a short or long-reach weapon.
+This gives you the option to use a short or long-reach weapon.
 It also has the heater shield, a fantastic starting shield to use at the beginning and even the end of the game due to its 100-percent physical guard.

 Best starting melee classes to use in Elden Ring